darasus/ai-blog/content/the-history-of-the-european-union.md

   supranational organization in the world to have its own currency: the euro.
 To date, 19 EU member states have adopted the euro as the single currency of the EU."
+intro: >-
+  The European Union is a unique hybrid of intergovernmental and supra-national institutions.
+Its origins lie in post-war cooperation between governments centered on trade and the goal of a more peaceful, prosperous and stable Europe.
+The EU has developed into a dynamic union with its own legal personality, institutions and policies covering many areas such as: foreign policy, competition policy, education, justice, agriculture and fisheries, health services and research.
+This article explores the history of the European Union and its continuing evolution as an ambitious supra-national organization with global ambitions to become "a League of Nations."

+  The European Union (EU) is an unique hybrid of intergovernmental and supra-national institutions.
+Its origins lie in post-war cooperation between governments centered on trade and the goal of a more peaceful, prosperous and stable Europe.
+The EU has developed into a dynamic union with its own legal personality, institutions and policies covering many areas such as: foreign policy, competition policy, education, justice, agriculture and fisheries, health services and research.
 ---

 ## Origins of EU Cooperation